Quasinormal modes of the bumblebee black holes with a global monopole: Quasinormal modes

-This value of $\omega$ aligns with the depiction in figure 3 of \cite{Lin:2023foj}, hence we will utilize it for the purpose of comparison.
-Ordinarily, the precision of the time-domain integration method is limited due to the inherent conditionality of the period of quasinormal oscillations.
+This value of $\omega$ aligns with the depiction in figure 3 of \cite{Lin:2023foj}, hence we will use it for comparison.
+Ordinarily, the precision of the time-domain integration method is limited the period of quasinormal oscillations is short.
 The exact determination of this period becomes challenging due to the interplay between the initial outburst and the asymptotic tails.
 Therefore, it was rather surprising to observe such a remarkable concurrence between the time-domain integration approach and the Leaver method, which is renowned for its accuracy.

 For the same values of the parameters we obtained the following values of the quasinormal modes:

 As anticipated, the time-domain method demonstrates a remarkably close agreement with the 6th order WKB formula when employing Pade approximants.
 The relative error remains a minute fraction, well within the confines of one percent.
 The accuracy of the WKB approach diminishes when Pade approximants are excluded.
 Remarkably, our WKB data, complemented by Pade approximants, exhibit an impressive alignment with the meticulously accurate data obtained through the continued fraction method in \cite{Lin:2023foj}.